Twinklebear/tobj/README.md

 ![Build Status](https://github.com/Twinklebear/tobj/workflows/CI/badge.svg)

 Inspired by Syoyo’s excellent [`tinyobjloader`](https://github.com/syoyo/tinyobjloader).
 Aims to be a simple and lightweight option for loading `OBJ` files.

 Just returns two `Vec`s containing loaded models and materials.

 ## Triangulation

 Meshes can be triangulated on the fly or left as-is.

-Note that only polygons that are trivially convertible to triangle fans are supported.
+Only polygons that are trivially convertible to triangle fans are supported.
 Arbitrary polygons may not behave as expected.
-The best solution would be to re-export your mesh using only triangles in your modeling software.
+The best solution would be to convert your mesh to solely consist of triangles in your modeling software.

 ## Optional – Normals & Texture Coordinates